Rockie Gardiner: Rockie Horoscope astrology column

-Rockie's astrology column, The Rockie Horoscope, first appeared in the L.A.
-Weekly in 1983.
+Rockie's astrology column, The Rockie Horoscope, first appeared in LA Weekly in 1983.
 Rockie typically wrote a general forecast for each weekday telling about the overall astrological influences and how they would affect a given day.
 She would also write a general forecast for the week ahead.
 These would be followed by weekly sign readings for the individual sun signs.

 Her columns were known for their humor and wit.
 She frequently included pop-culture references to celebrities, politics, professional sports and pop music.
 Rockie famously predicted that U.S. President Ronald Reagan would die in office and that George H. W. Bush would assume the position, as well as that Jesse Jackson would be a vice-presidential candidate.

 Sometimes, when she had not gotten around to updating her website, she would take down the old information and post the following message: "Rockie is soaking up atmosphere and astrological insight."

-Newspapers that carried her column included: The Improper Bostonian, The L.A.
-Weekly, The Las Vegas Weekly, The O.C.
+Newspapers that carried her column included: The Improper Bostonian, LA Weekly, The Las Vegas Weekly, The O.C.
 Weekly, The Philadelphia Weekly and The Village Voice.
 It was even carried in Vogue magazine.
 In addition to her newspaper column and website, she also sold customized sign readings to individuals.